• Home

 • Gettysburg and Picturesque Pennsylvania

-• West Virginia
+• West Virginia - New River Gorge

 Browse Workshops

 There are so many people offering photo trips these days, it can be pretty difficult to know who to give your money to.
 How do you decide?
 There are any number of ways to go.
-From actual photo workshop companies to photo clubs using volunteer leaders to Joe Blow trip-leader who just wants to get his trip paid for by other people.
+From actual photo workshop companies to photo clubs using volunteer leaders to Joe Blow trip-organizer who just wants to get his trip paid for by other people.
 Below are a few considerations before you hand over your hard-earned money for a photography trip.

 Trip Goals